jorgecanario4/GRADLE_BUILDSCRIPTS/README.md

 # GRADLE_BUILDSCRIPTS
-Contains buildscripts used to add functionalities to build.gradle
+Contains buildscripts used to add functionalities to projects' build.gradle